mic-wypych/gus_wages_app/README.md

 Issues & TO DOs:
 - redo the table: some information now is redundant.
 Make it year-level (e.g. percentile etc?)
 - change the text display: make it a bit bigger, add more explanations
+- remake the layout?
+Make more text and explanations